Koreysherwin/indigo-anthem-rs232/README.md

 ## 🙌 Credits

 Developed by  Korey Sherwin
-Built with help from real-world testing and Anthem RS232 protocol documentation
+Built with ChatGPT help from real-world testing and Anthem RS232 protocol documentation